Navigation

 who invented Eastern Europe?

-We’re constantly making documents depending on where we go
+We’re constantly making documents

 There is not much juice in that,